REVENGE977/NewsBot/README.md

     ```

-* Using the command line or terminal, navigate to the target directory.

 * **You should now be able to run the bot** using
     ```
     node program/index.js
     ```

-* Stop the bot and add the line `message.reply(message.author.id);` anywhere in Index.js after the line
+    or
     ```
+    node index.js
+    ```

+* Stop the bot and add the line `message.reply(message.author.id);` anywhere inside this function in `index.js`:
+    ```
     client.on("message", () => {

+     });
     ```

-    * Start the bot again and invite it to a Discord server and type anything in any channel.
+    * Start the bot again, invite it to a Discord server and type anything in any channel.
 The bot will spew out numbers.
 Take the first number the bot responds with.
 That's your AdminID.
 Copy it, and in `private.js`, replace "AdminID placeholder" with the AdminID you just got.
-    * Remove the line you added and restart the bot.
+    * Remove the line you added to `index.js` and restart the bot.

 ## Want to contribute to this repository?
 Any contributions are welcome!
 Currently, these are the main issues with this repo:
-* No proper error handling in places
-* Non-OOP sections of the codebase
 * Inconsistency across files and functions
+* Lack of supported games

 ### Have a suggestion or question?
 We're open to suggestions and questions!
 Please send your message to